Meeting emerging artists in Zagreb

 30.01. – 31.01.
 2018

-The studio of This Town Needs Posters crew, Sven Sorić and Hrvoje Spudić, is located in the very center of the city, in Đorđićeva Street, surrounded by everyday footsteps of thousands passerbys, bicycle traces on concrete and clouds emerging from speeding cars.
-With bikes in our hands, we descended through the entry way, down to the vaulted basement filled to the brink with object of various character and size, a small window on the opposite wall looking at the pavement and footsteps on the street.
+The studio of This Town Needs Posters crew, Sven Sorić and Hrvoje Spudić, is located in the very center of the city, in Đorđićeva Street, surrounded by everyday footsteps of thousands of passers-by, bicycle traces on concrete and clouds emerging from speeding cars.
+With bikes in our hands, we descended through the entryway, down to the vaulted basement filled to the brink with the objects of various character and size, a small window on the opposite wall looking at the pavement and footsteps on the street.
 Sven lit the small light on the shelf, next to the drawing of a bug that resembled a human heart.
 It spilled the warmth throughout the space, throwing shadows and creating light accents on glass jars and metal plates.
 Hrvoje entered the room, almost taller than the door height, and joined Sven on his side of the table, they the performers, us the audience.

-The emphasis of their work is on constant experimentation and the understanding of the facts behind known printing techniques in order to to hack them or to use a certain technique in the right context.
-One of their concepts revolves around co-creation and community by producing fanzines, with thier fellow artists, among others, Ana Kovačić, Hrvoslava Brkušić and Tin Dožić, who we were about to meet the next day.
+The emphasis of their work is on constant experimentation and the understanding of the facts behind known printing techniques in order to hack them or to use a certain technique in the right context.
+One of their concepts revolves around co-creation and community by producing fanzines, with their fellow artists, among others, Ana Kovačić, Hrvoslava Brkušić, and Tin Dožić, who we were about to meet the next day.